 You can get Phở at absolutely any cafe, big or small.
-Vietnamese themselves normally eat it for breakfast, but this delicious soup can be enjoyed any time of the day.
-My absolute favorite place where I had the best chicken pho was Phở Huyền, located at 31 Chau Long street, Hanoi.
+Vietnamese themselves normally eat it for breakfast, but this delicious soup can be enjoyed at any time of the day.
+My absolute favorite place where I had the best chicken pho was Phở Huyền, located at 31 Chau Long Street, Hanoi.

 5. Try Vietnamese coffee

 This is another unique experience.
 Vietnamese coffee is usually served in a small glass and coffee fills just a tiny part of it.
 You are supposed to fill the glass up with ice cubes and let them melt, to make a nice cold drink.

 If you order white coffee, a sweet and thick condensed milk will be added to the glass.
 It tastes unique and great all at once.
 There are some cafes where they offer Vietnamese coffee with coconut milk.
 If you ever see that on the menu, make sure to try it.
 Coconut coffee tastes incredible there!